-This report uses data from 1998 through 2015 to provide outbreak-based attribution estimates for 2015 of the percentage of illnesses caused by four priority pathogens, assigning illnesses to each of 17 food categories.
+This report uses data from 1998 through 2016 to provide outbreak-based attribution estimates for 2016 of the percentage of illnesses caused by four priority pathogens, assigning illnesses to each of 17 food categories.
 Data from foodborne disease outbreaks are the foundation of many foodborne illness source attribution analyses, in part because outbreak investigations often link illnesses to a specific food and the data are captured nationally.
-An IFSAC study found that outbreak and sporadic infections caused by the four priority pathogens were generally demographically similar; this supports the use of foodborne outbreaks for source attribution.7 These estimates can inform food safety decision-making and provide pathogen-specific direction for reducing foodborne illness.
+An IFSAC study found that outbreak and sporadic infections caused by the four priority pathogens were generally demographically similar; this supports the use of foodborne outbreaks for source attribution.
+These estimates can inform food safety decision-making and provide pathogen-specific direction for reducing foodborne illness.

 The attribution of Salmonella illnesses to multiple food categories suggests that interventions designed to reduce illnesses from these pathogens need to target a variety of food categories.
 In contrast, the majority of E. coli O157 illnesses were attributed to two food categories: Vegetable Row Crops and Beef.
 The data suggest that interventions for E. coli O157 focusing on these two food categories may be most effective in reducing illnesses.
 However, the occurrence of outbreaks due to novel pathogen-food category pairs, such as an E. coli O157 outbreak due to SoyNut Butter in 2017,8 mandates vigilance in seeking unrecognized food sources of outbreaks and illnesses.
+We observed an increase in the attribution percentage for Other Produce from 0.5% in 2015 to 3.6% in 2016 due to the influence of a single large E. coli O157 outbreak in 2016 linked to cilantro.

-We observed an increase in the estimated attribution of Listeria illnesses to Vegetable Row Crops from 4.8% in 2014 to 13.2% in 2015 due to the influence of a large multi-state outbreak in 2015 linked to prepackaged lettuce.
-However, the majority of Listeria illnesses were still attributed to Dairy and Fruits.
+As with E. coli O157, the majority of Listeria illnesses were attributed to two food categories: Dairy and Fruits.
 Although the limited number of outbreaks and wide credibility intervals dictate caution in interpreting the attribution percentage for Dairy for Listeria, the risk to pregnant women and persons with weakened immune systems of consuming soft cheese made from unpasteurized milk or in unsanitary conditions is well-recognized9 and continued outbreaks from Fruits contaminated by Listeria have been observed.

 Like Salmonella, Campylobacter illnesses were broadly attributed across multiple food categories.
 The attribution percentages for Dairy are not presented in the figures for Campylobacter for several reasons.
 Most Campylobacter outbreaks included in the database were associated with unpasteurized milk, which is not widely consumed by the general population.
-Moreover, an analysis of 38 case-control studies of sporadic campylobacteriosis found a much smaller percentage of illnesses attributable to consumption of raw milk than chicken.10 For example, a U.S. FoodNet case-control study attributed 1.5% of campylobacteriosis cases to consumption of unpasteurized milk, compared with 24% to consumption of chicken prepared in a restaurant.11 Structured expert judgment studies estimate about 8-10% of foodborne campylobacteriosis to be attributable to dairy products (principally raw milk), compared with 33-72% to chicken.12-14 Thus, Campylobacter illness.
-After removing the Dairy outbreaks, the Chicken attribution increased to 40.5%, which is consistent with published literature.^{10, 16} The credibility interval for Chicken did not overlap with the credibility intervals for the other food categories, indicating a statistically significant higher estimated attribution percentage for Chicken than for any other food category.
+Moreover, an analysis of 38 case-control studies of sporadic campylobacteriosis found a much smaller percentage of illnesses attributable to consumption of raw milk than chicken.
+For example, a U.S. FoodNet case-control study attributed 1.5% of campylobacteriosis cases to consumption of unpasteurized milk, compared with 24% to consumption of chicken prepared in a restaurant.
+Structured expert judgment studies estimate about 8-10% of foodborne campylobacteriosis to be attributable to dairy products (principally raw milk), compared with 33-72% to chicken.
+12-14 Thus, Campylobacter outbreaks in the Dairy food category appear to over-represent Dairy as a source of Campylobacter illness.
+After removing the Dairy outbreaks, the Chicken attribution increased to 47.5%, which is consistent with published literature.
+10, 16 The credibility interval for Chicken did not overlap with the credibility intervals for the other food categories, indicating a statistically significant higher estimated attribution percentage for Chicken than for any other food category.